-AX Group p.l.c.
-(C 12271) is a limited liability company incorporated in Malta.
-The Company is the holding company of AX Holdings Group, which is mainly involved in the provision of hospitality and entertainment services, healthcare services, construction and property development.
-The Company's registered office is at AX Group, AX Business Centre, Triq id-Difiza Civili, Mosta, MST 1741, Malta.
+AX Holdings Limited (C 3595) is a limited liability company incorporated in Malta.
+The company is a holding company of AX Group, which is mainly involved in the provision of hospitality and entertainment services, construction, healthcare and property development.
+Its registered office is at AX House, Mosta Road, Lija LJA 9010, Malta.